Dry Rock Gardens

-These gardens were popular in the 17th to 19th centuries and were mainly used by lords and other nobility.
+This type of Japanese gardens were popular in the 17th to 19th centuries and were mainly used by lords and other nobility.
 During this period, the country was under strict control and travel was limited.
 Therefore, Strolling Gardens were designed to allow nobles to take private walks.
-These gardens were normally designed with a central pond encircled by one or more paths.
-They employ bridges, stepping stones and zig-zag pathways to create a very hands-on experience, ensuring its guests be cautious and aware at all times.
-The feeling of embarking on a journey is the goal of the garden.

 A Tea Garden is usually a small, enclosed garden contained within a larger one.
 It was used as a passage to the teahouse where the tea ceremony would be performed.
 The idea was to create a smooth transition from the outside world to the inner world of the teahouse, so that attendees would be in a peaceful mindset before beginning the ceremony.
 Tea Gardens contain elements such as lanterns, crouching water basins and stepping stones.